WolfGangS/SpigotRestAPI/README.md

 You can load the postman file for examples

 # Planned Features
- - Saving the queue between restarts
  - Offline players
- - more scenarios for commands to run on
  - returning or storing results of commands for later retrieval

 # Config